- LAST REVIEWED: 06 February 2017

 Furet, Marie Françoise.
 Le désarmement nucléaire.
 Paris: Pedone, 1973.

-Study that describes the first steps of the nonproliferation regime in the first decades of the Cold War, including an analysis of the treaties and agreements, the political circumstances, US–Soviet Union relations, the negotiations in the UN, and other states’ positions.
+Study that describes the first steps of the nonproliferation regime in the first decades of the Cold War, including an analysis of the treaties and agreements, the political circumstances, US–Soviet Union relations, the negotiations in the United Nations, and other states’ positions.
 It includes an annex with some legal texts.

-Because the current circumstances are different, this is a good book to read for an understanding of state stances on nuclear weapons in the past, which allows a comparison with those arising today.
+Because the current circumstances are different, this is a good book to read for an understanding of state stances on nuclear weapons in the past, which allows a comparison with those arising in the early 21st century.
 It includes proposals from different authors who try to attract those who reject the NPT and gives concrete information about fifteen states.

 Joyner, Daniel H. International Law and the Proliferation of Weapons of Mass Destruction.
 New York: Oxford University Press, 2009.